What is the Public Finance Authority?

 What control does a local government agency have in determining whether a project within its political jurisdiction is financed by PFA?

-Federal tax law and Section 4 of PFA’s Joint Exercise of Powers Agreement require either the elected body or, when applicable, the highest elected official of a local government in which jurisdiction the project resides to hold a public hearing and approve the PFA financing prior to issuance of bonds by PFA.
 This accountability and transparency measure provides members of the public and their governing board most affected by a proposed project the ability to comment and approve or disapprove of the issuance of bonds for the project.
+This differs from most state conduit issuers that typically conduct all necessary public approvals within the confines of their state capitols, without regard to project location or local community input.
 Any project not approved by the local jurisdiction will not be financed through PFA.

 Does the local government agency need to become a member or participant of PFA in order for eligible private borrowers in their community to participate in PFA finance programs?